metatensor/metatrain/docs/src/architectures/soap-bpnn.rst

   ``deltas: {"energy": 0.1, "forces": 0.01}``).
 3. ``reduction``.
 This controls how the loss is reduced over batches.
 The default value is ``mean``, and the other allowed option is ``sum``.
+- ``long_range``: In some systems and datasets, enabling long-range interactions might be beneficial for the accuracy of the model and/or its physical correctness.
+  See below for a breakdown of the long-range section of the model hyperparameters.

 All Hyperparameters